 How much does Tesla insurance cost?

-Owning an innovative car comes at a cost.
 Features such as the aluminum body and high-tech sensors, paired with limited experience or knowledge from many mechanics, can make Tesla insurance rates higher than those of the average vehicle.
+The average annual cost of Tesla car insurance comes in just above $3,000 ($268 per month).
 However, insuring a Tesla doesn't necessarily have to be an expensive proposition.

 Instead of waiting for the insurance industry to come to terms with this new technology and the intricacies of insuring electric vehicles, Tesla CEO Elon Musk announced the company would be moving into the business itself.
 Find below a rundown of the features offered by Tesla Insurance.

 Getting insurance through Tesla

 Tesla is in a unique position to write insurance policies for its vehicles.
 With a deep understanding of the vehicles' advanced technology, Tesla can adjust its underwriting practices accordingly.
 For instance, Tesla can better account for advanced safety features and newer technologies such as autopilot, which could give other insurance providers pause.